 Responsive custom page layouts are defined by building a hierarchy of Horizontal layout container and Vertical layout container controls.
 These controls are found in the canvas app designer under Layout on the Insert tab.

-Resize the topmost container to fill the entire space with these properties.
+Set the topmost container to fill the entire space and resize based on available space.

 X=0 Y=0 Width=Parent.Width Height=Parent.Height

 To support pages adjusting from desktop down to a narrow width, enable these properties on a horizontal container with flexible height.
 Without these settings, the page will clip controls when the page is narrow.